 How to Use It?

-As of this morning, a new Alpha Release of the Office365DSC module has been published to the gallery.
-This alpha release contains the mechanisms to automate the ReverseDSC extraction of existing Office365 tenants.
+The Office365DSC module is available on the PowerShell gallery.
+This release contains the mechanisms to automate the ReverseDSC extraction of existing Office365 tenants.
 In order to download it an initiate a ReverseDSC extract, you can run the following lines of PowerShell.
 Note: In order to initiate the extract, you will need to provide credentials from a user who is assigned the Global Admin role.

-$GlobalAdmin = Get-Credential Install-Module Office365DSC -RequiredVersion 1.0.0-Alpha195 -AllowPrerelease -Force Import-Module Office365DSC -Force Export-O365Configuration -GlobalAdminAccount $GlobalAdmin
+$GlobalAdmin = Get-Credential Install-Module Office365DSC -Force Import-Module Office365DSC -Force Export-O365Configuration -GlobalAdminAccount $GlobalAdmin

 We hope that this article properly articulated what our plans are with the Office365DSC.
 By making it as easy as possible for organizations to Reverse Engineer the configuration of their existing Office 365 tenant, we hope to to open the door to brand new adoption scenarios (a.k.a. easy replication across tenant, etc.) which weren’t possible up to now.
 As always, we encourage the community to submit feedback using the Issues tabs in the GitHub Repository for the project, and to contribute to the initiative by forking the repository and submitting Pull Requests.